Methylfolate: A Natural Alternative to Antidepressants for Pregnant Women

 Methylfolate supplements are becoming more readily available.
 However, quality varies between brands, so it's important to know how to choose a good product.

-Dosage for L-methylfolate depression supplementation should be advised by an individual’s health practitioner.
+The dosage for L-methylfolate depression supplementation should be advised by an individual's health practitioner.
 This is particularly important for women with health conditions or known genetic disorders.

 Studies involving women with MTHFR mutations who used methylfolate supplements were generally in the range of 7.5mg to 15mg/day.
 No adverse fetal or infant developmental outcomes have been noted.
 [16]

 The University of Bonn study described above demonstrated that supplementation with both 208 and 416 μg methylfolate significantly decreased homocysteine and significantly increased folate levels.
-The authors state that the equimolar amount of 400 mcg folic acid is 416 mcg of methylfolate.
+The authors state that the equimolar amount of 400 mcg of folic acid is 416 mcg of methylfolate.
 [17]

 When choosing a methylfolate supplement for pregnancy, look for a scientifically formulated product that contains only pure, active ingredients.
 Methyl-Life® B-Methylated-II is ideal for pregnancy.
 It contains both the most biologically active form of methylfolate and active B12 (methylcobalamin).
-Vitamin B12 assists with the proper uptake and utilization of methylfolate in the body, and also contributes to healthy mood.
+Vitamin B12 assists with the proper uptake and utilization of methylfolate in the body and also contributes to a healthy mood.
 [18]

 The takeaway